 Granite City, Illinois

 Care homes offer seniors with a close sense of community minus the commotion of a larger nursing home.
-This type of facility is like a single-family home.
+This type of community is like a single-family home.
 Services offered can include regular dining options, laundry services, and transit.
-In Illinois, the annual median cost for an assisted living facility is around $50,040.
-Illinois maintains specific regulations related to this type of facility.
-The Illinois Department of Public Health supervises this type of facility.
+In Illinois, the annual median cost for an assisted living community is around $50,040.
+Illinois maintains specific regulations related to this type of community.
+The Illinois Department of Public Health supervises this type of community.

 Cost of Living